idlehandle/multiwin/README.md

 3. Close / focus windows
 4. Auto refresh list of windows based on preset frequencies
 5. Status bar with scheduled refresh and self monitor to see memory/CPU usage
+6. Proportional movement between displays, e.g. if window is near top left of `DISPLAY1`, it will move to top left of `DISPLAY2`

 # Usage
 1. Left click on Windows to lock the maximize/display buttons